matoom/frostbite/user_interface.md

 ### Timer bar

-The timer bar enables to displays timers for actions that are not regulated by in-game round times.
+The timer bar enables to display timers for actions that are not regulated by in-game round times.
 For example boat travel or aiming a ranged weapon.
-Timers can be triggered by any text highlighter event, configured from the highlighting menu.
+Timers can be triggered by any text highlighter event that is configured from the highlighting menu.

 ![Screenshot of timer](assets/img/timer.png)